FelixYuHengYang/CEE4530/Final Project/Group_5_Final_Project.md

 * Influent NTU
   * Often was not consistently at 5 NTU despite all reactor solutions containing the same amount of clay and humic acid.
   * Often consistently decreased in NTU or increased in NTU as the experiment went on.
+  * This could be because of inefficient mixing in the reactor, in which case a solution would be to monitor the mixing process until the solution looks very well mixed.
 * Backwash procedure was not standardized
   * Backwash operation was ran until effluent was less than 1 NTU, but this was not always followed, which may have caused some consistency issues in experiments.
   * Turbidimeter glass was found to have sand grains in them after backwashing, but this was discovered late in the semester.
 This likely caused inaccurate turbidity measurements.
 * Inner diameter of sand column
   * Inner diameter was measured in-house (0.957"), but appears to be different in manufacturer models(1.049").
-This likely means that the rpm calculated for the experiments was not right.
+This likely means that the RPM calculated for the experiments was not right.
-* Choppy data
-  * Data smoothing had to be employed because some experiments had very choppy data.
 * Sand mixing
-  * During backwash for heterogenous sand layers, the layers often mixed which was not ideal as they were supposed to be separate.
-  *
+  * Even though a slower rate (50 PRM) for backwash was used to clean the heterogenous sand mixture, the different sand layers were not easily distinguishable after backwash

 ##Resources needed to conduct experiments
-Tubing: #18 tubing for water influent, #14 tubing for stock solution influent Filter Column: 1 inch Diameter Schedule 80 Clear PVC Pipe 12"
+Tubing: #18 tubing for water influent, #14 tubing for stock solution influent Filter Column: 30 cm length 1 inch Diameter Schedule 80 Clear PVC Pipe
 Pump: 1
 Valves: 5
 Turbidimeters: 2
-Sand: To be determined as experiments are conducted
-Clay: To be determined as experiments are conducted Humic Acid: To be determined as experiments are conducted
-PACl: To be determined as experiments are conducted
+Sand: depending on the condition tested in each experiment
+Clay: 561.4 mg of clay per experiment run
+Humic Acid: 56 mg of humic acid per experiment run
+PACl: 16303 microliters of 70.28 mg/L of PACl

 ##References/Bibliography